crukundo/lnd-paywall/README.md

 - Make writers pay to edit their posts 😈
 - Add a section for writers with content to claim their rewards and facilitating channel opening to their lnd node through their shared public key
 - Possibly add [LNURL-auth](https://github.com/fiatjaf/lnurl-rfc/blob/legacy/lnurl-auth.md) and replace the ordinary user accounts authentication system

+## Special Credit
+- [Will Clark](https://github.com/willcl-ark)'s `lnd-grpc` library that allows the application to interface with the lnd ligtning client gRPC